Soulthym/droid.massa/README.md

 ```
 3. Select the desired option with up/down arrows and Space key, then press Enter to confirm.
 4. Wait for the installation to finish.
+5. Restart termux to apply the changes (type 'exit' and press ENTER, then open termux again)
-5. Run the installed tool by typing its name in the terminal:
+6. Run the installed tool by typing its name in the terminal:
 ```bash
 massa
 ```